GovernanceDataAlliance/GDA-Dashboard/blog/_posts/2016-02-25-governance-an-membership-meeting.md

 **Agenda:**

 + Get through big items on membership and governance
 + Solicit feedback
 + Then put pen to paper at R4D, circulate options for final outstanding issues, and ultimately craft draft bylaws

 ### **Membership**

-Members vs. Observers
+## Members vs. Observers

-o
-Finn

-§
-No alternative, thinking about whether we need observer status at all?
+Finn - do we need observer status at all?
 Won’t we be doing most of our work in a way that’s geared towards the public anyways?

-§
-Trying to understand the need to be “closed”
-(e.g. members vs. non-members)
+Trying to understand the need to be “closed” (e.g. members vs. non-members)

-§
 Capacity building activities are likely to be open regardless

-§
 Not exactly sure what the contribution of observers are – why aren’t they full members?

-o
 Toby

 §